CM3110: Transport/Unit Operations I

 Office: Chemi Sci 304A, 906-487-2050

-Faith A. Morrison, An Introduction to Fluid Mechanics, Cambridge University Press 2012, to appear (Draft form).
+Required: Faith A. Morrison, An Introduction to Fluid Mechanics, Cambridge University Press, New York (2013), ($108 on the Cambridge website)

 Christie J. Geankoplis, Transport Processes and Unit Operations, 4th Edition, Prentice Hall, New York (2003).

-Richard Felder and Ronald Rouseeau, Elementary Principles of Chemical Processes, 3rd Edition, Wiley, New York, 2005.
+Richard Felder and Ronald Rouseau, Elementary Principles of Chemical Processes, 3rd Edition, Wiley, New York, 2005.

-Additional reading materials are given on the class website at this link: www.chem.mtu.edu/~fmorriso/cm310/handouts.html
+Additional supplemental reading materials are given on the class website at this link: www.chem.mtu.edu/~fmorriso/cm310/handouts.html

 I strongly recommend that you print and use the unit conversion and physical property sheet I have prepared.
 It is available on the handout page.